 Support is still sadly lacking in the USA.
 Even though breastfeeding is natural there is a learning curve for baby and mom.
 It may take 6 - 8 weeks until both are "good at it."
 This often coincides with returning to work for many moms.
 Also a factor in the decision not to breastfeed or early termination of breastfeeding.

 A few suggestions for promoting breastfeeding: support, support and support.
 Adopting the baby friendly hospital initiative.
 Having a cultural mind-shift of breastfeeding being "the norm."

-Mehmet Oz, MD, Cardiology, answeredHealth benefits explain why doctors, nurses, and midwives push breastfeeding as the preferred feeding option, but I also recognize that there are many reasons why it might not be realistic.
+Mehmet Oz, MD, Cardiology (Cardiovascular Disease), answeredHealth benefits explain why doctors, nurses, and midwives push breastfeeding as the preferred feeding option, but I also recognize that there are many reasons why it might not be realistic.

 Some women have jobs that prevent them from nursing or pumping as frequently as they need to, some women are on medications or have conditions or infections that don't mix well with breastfeeding, some mothers of multiples feel that the process is too overwhelming, and some babies have medical conditions which require close monitoring of fluid intake.
 You should also not breastfeed if you have a serious infection (or if you smoke, or are doing illicit drugs).
 In these cases, go to formula.

 Find out more about this book:YOU: Having a Baby: The Owner's Manual to a Happy and Healthy Pregnancy